Edie Sedgwick: Style icon

-Later years
+Later years (1966–1971)

+When Sedgwick returned to California for the Christmas holidays in 1966, her parents put her in a psychiatric ward.

-After breaking with Andy Warhol and The Factory scene, Sedgwick attempted to forge a legitimate acting career.
-She auditioned for Norman Mailer when the stage adaptation of his novel The Deer Park was being produced.
-But Mailer "turned her down....—She was very good in a sort of tortured and wholly sensitive way—...She used so much of herself with every line that we knew she'd be immolated after three performances."
+Sedgwick attempted to forge a legitimate acting career.
+She auditioned for Norman Mailer's 1967 stage adaptation of his novel The Deer Park was being produced.
+But Mailer "turned her down … She was very good in a sort of tortured and wholly sensitive wa …She used so much of herself with every line that we knew she'd be immolated after three performances."

-As fast as Diana Vreeland of Vogue had been to cast aside Edie the young American aristocrat, she now pounced on a teen-age working-class girl from England, Twiggy, whose arrival in New York in March 1967 caused nearly riotous events among young American followers of style and fashion.
-In that same month, March 1967, Sedgwick began what may have seemed propitious but in fact began her torturous and final decline: the shooting of Ciao!
+In March 1967, Sedgwick began the shooting of Ciao!
 Manhattan, a semi-autobiographical underground film co-directed by John Palmer and David Weisman.
-During this, she accidentally set her room on fire in the Chelsea Hotel and was briefly hospitalized with burns.
-Due to Sedgwick's rapidly deteriorating health from drug use, the film was suspended.
+Due to her rapidly deteriorating health from drug use, the film was suspended.
 After further hospitalizations for drug abuse and mental issues in 1968 and 1969, Sedgwick returned to her family's ranch in California to recuperate.
-In August 1969, she was hospitalized again in the psychiatric ward of the Santa Barbara Cottage Hospital after being arrested for drug offenses by the local police.
-While in the hospital, Sedgwick met another patient, Michael Brett Post, whom she would marry in July 1971.
+In August 1969, she was hospitalized again in the psychiatric ward of the Santa Barbara Cottage Hospital after being arrested for drug offenses by local police.
+While in the hospital, Sedgwick met another patient, Michael Post, whom she married in July 1971.

-Sedgwick was hospitalized again in the summer of 1970 but was let out under the supervision of a psychiatrist, two nurses, and the live-in care of filmmaker John Palmer and his wife Janet.
+Sedgwick was hospitalized again in the summer of 1970 but was let out under the supervision of a psychiatrist, two nurses and the live-in care of filmmaker John Palmer and his wife Janet.
 Determined to finish Ciao!
 Manhattan and have her story told, Sedgwick reconnected with the film crew and began shooting in Arcadia and Santa Barbara in late 1970.
-She also recorded audio tapes reflecting on her life story: accounts Weisman and Palmer incorporated into the film's dramatic arc.
+She also recorded audio tapes reflecting on her life story, accounts Weisman and Palmer incorporated into the film's dramatic arc.
 Filming completed in early 1971, and the film was released in February 1972.

-Marriage and death

-In the summer of 1970, Sedgwick met Michael Post, who was a fellow patient at the Santa Barbara Cottage Hospital.
-They married on July 24, 1971.
-During this time she gave up drugs and alcohol, but in October 1971, she relapsed after taking prescription pain medication given to her for a physical illness, which in turn led to abusing barbiturates and alcohol.